dronomyio/nats-transport-for-MCP/uns_nats_integration/README.md

 This project integrates UNS-MCP (Unstructured API MCP Server) with NATS.io as a transport layer, enabling distributed deployment of Unstructured API tools and connectors.

+## Important: External Dependency

+⚠️ **This integration requires the UNS-MCP project code which is not included in this repository.**

+Before using this integration, you must:
+1. Clone the UNS-MCP repository (contact Unstructured for access if necessary)
+2. Place it in the same parent directory as this repository or install it as a package
+3. Ensure the UNS-MCP Python package is in your Python path

 ## Overview

 The Unstructured API provides tools for processing unstructured data through document processing workflows.
 This implementation: